arsanjani/TypeMate/README.md

 ## Limitations (MVP)

-- No AI integration (text rewriting is simple prepending)
 - Fixed hotkey (Ctrl+Alt+R) - no customization UI
 - Plain text only - no rich text formatting
 - Windows only - no cross-platform support